 Side effects of Methamphetamines on Dental Health

 • Physiological effects – meth dehydrates your body thereby making you drink soda or other soft drinks that contain sugar.
 Further dehydration causes dry mouth.
-Meth addict lacks appetite and because of this his body craves for energy which he gets by drinking soda and soft drinks that contain sugar.
+Meth addict lacks appetite and because of this, his body craves for energy which he gets by drinking soda and soft drinks that contain sugar.

 Signs and Symptoms

-The symptoms are – fever, malaise and nausea, pain in gums while eating, headaches, neck aches and jaw aches and serious tooth pain whereas the signs are – abscessed teeth, attrition of the teeth, bad breath, broken teeth, rampant tooth decay and recurrent ANUG.
+The symptoms are – fever, malaise and nausea, pain in gums while eating, headaches, neck aches, and jaw aches, and serious tooth pain whereas the signs are – abscessed teeth, attrition of the teeth, bad breath, broken teeth, rampant tooth decay, and recurrent ANUG.

 Meth users and nonusers

 Normally people associate meth mouth with methamphetamines addiction.
 This is not true.
-Meth mouth can also occur with increase in stress, poor oral health maintenance, poor nutrition and high intake of sugar.
+Meth mouth can also occur with an increase in stress, poor oral health maintenance, poor nutrition, and high intake of sugar.
 Both users and non-users of meth may or may not get meth mouth and this is mainly because of the fact that meth mouth is caused by improper oral hygiene and not by the toxic chemicals of the drug.

 Treatment for meth mouth depends on the present teeth conditions of the meth user.
 If the problem is attended to on time it is possible to save some of the teeth.

-However, in practice such people go to the dentist only when the damage done is severe thereby necessitating teeth extraction and partial/ complete dentures.
+However, in practice, such people go to the dentist only when the damage done is severe thereby necessitating teeth extraction and partial/ complete dentures.

 If a meth user is anxious about the condition of his mouth he must take treatment for meth addiction before attempting to take treatment for the mouth.
 Persons using meth will be affected by dry mouth making them drink more and more fluids.
-Under such circumstances they should drink more of water and avoid drinking sugary carbonated beverages.
+Under such circumstances, they should drink more water and avoid drinking sugary carbonated beverages.

-It is possible to reduce the progression rate of meth mouth if you practice good dental hygiene – brushing, flossing and rinsing with fluoridated mouthwash and frequent professional cleaning.
+It is possible to reduce the progression rate of meth mouth if you practice good dental hygiene – brushing, flossing, and rinsing with fluoridated mouthwash and frequent professional cleaning.